-Working with the University of the Virgin Islands to help restore Staghorn corals on coral reefs around St. Thomas thorough ocean-based and land-based coral nurseries.
+Coral World and the University of the Virgin Islands are working together to help restore Staghorn corals on coral reefs around St. Thomas thorough ocean-based coral nurseries.